Websoft9Archive/ansible-ghost/docs/solution-https.md

 If you have applied for a certificate, complete the HTTPS configuration in just three steps:

-1. Upload your certificate, and file of certificate chain, and secret key to the directory: */data/cert*
+1. upload your certificate, and file of certificate chain, and secret key to the directory: */data/cert*;

-2. Open the vhost configuration file: */etc/nginx/conf.d/default.conf*
+2. open the vhost configuration file: */etc/nginx/conf.d/default.conf*

-3. Insert the **HTTPS template** into *server{  }*.
+3. insert the **HTTPS template** into *server{  }*.
    ``` text
    #-----HTTPS template start------------
    listen 443 ssl;